RobertoPrevato/AzureDevOps-agents/README.md

 ## Building images
 You can use the provided `build.sh` file to create images on your host.

-First create a base image (this works, it is as per Microsoft documentation).
+Otherwise, first create the base image:

 ```
 # from Ubuntu 16.04-base:
 docker built -t devopsagentubuntu:16.04 .
 ```

-Then create the image with tools, that uses it.
+Then create the images with tools, that use it.

 ## To run the images
 Create an access token in Azure DevOps, then: